boxabirds/yt-gemini-mcp/README.md

 ## Usage

-Once installed, the server will be available in your AI assistant as `youtube-transcript`.
+Once installed, the server will be available in your AI assistant as `ask-youtube`.

 ### In Claude Code